 Following this he was tested on his physical fitness whilst wearing the costume, this consisted of completing an assault course, a kilometre run repeated twice and directional sprint tests all whilst wearing the heavy padded costume.
 Craig was then tested by three separate French Mondioring officials in which he had to test several dogs on all aspects of the criminal apprehension.

-After a very long and demanding day, Craig achieved his goal of passing the selection process and was given his prestigious decoy license becoming the first and only Englishman ever to do so.
+After a very long and demanding day, Craig achieved his goal of passing the selection process and was given his prestigious decoy license becoming the first Englishman ever to do so.

 After gaining his decoy license and proving his skill level, Craig was invited all over Europe to test and train world championship level dogs.